madprops/airc/README.md

 `mention_char` : The character used to mention nicknames, like `@`.

+`join_char` : The character used to join lines.
+Empty by default.

+If empty it will use the avatar.

 ---

 `words` : The max amount of words bot responses should aim for.